 Q. When will my order be delivered?

-A. Free UK shipping is usually Royal Mail 48 Tracked and Signed which typically takes 2-3 days.
+A. Standard UK shipping is usually Royal Mail 48 Tracked and Signed which typically takes 2-3 days.

-We offer a next working day delivery option for UK orders (usually sent by DPD) which is an extra £8.
-Please note that weekends are not counted as working days so orders on Friday with next day shipping will be delivered on Monday.
-The cut off time for next day orders is 3pm.
+Please note that weekends are not counted as working days so orders on Friday with next-day shipping will be delivered on Monday.
+The cut-off time for next-day orders is 2pm.

-International delivery times can vary but we will always use a tracked or signed for service when possible.
+International delivery times can vary but we will use a tracked or signed service for speakers when possible.

 Q. Do I need to order any extra accessories with the Minirig or Subwoofer?